Skip to main content

 Carnivore Tracking

-Here we will discuss specific measurements and characteristics of 3 groups of carnivores in Wisconsin canids, felids, and mustelids.
-You will learn some distinguishing characteristics of different species tracks as well as other signs you may encounter on the trail.
+We will discuss specific measurements and characteristics of 3 groups of carnivores in Wisconsin: canids, felids, and mustelids.
+You will learn some distinguishing characteristics of different species tracks and other signs you may encounter on the trail.

 Other Species and a Virtual Survey

-Here we will discuss some other Wisconsin carnivores as well as common prey species you will encounter on the trail.
+A discussion on other Wisconsin carnivores and common prey species you will encounter on the trail.
 You will learn track formulas, specific measurements, and distinguishing characteristics.

 After we finish covering the tracking material, you will need to know how to complete a winter carnivore survey.
 So, we will complete a virtual survey together with examples of maps and data sheets that you would fill out for our tracking program.